COVID 19 ACTION PLAN

 OFFERTORY – Ushers will use basket to take up one collection each week.
 Place all envelopes and cash in the basket (Sunday, Maintenance, Special 2nd Collection).
 There will not be an offertory procession with gifts.

-MUSIC – There will be music during Mass with the organ/piano, but the Mass parts, including the Responsorial Psalm, will be recited.
-Due to the extraordinary capacity to spreading the coronavirus by singing, there will not be a cantor or choir at this time.
+MUSIC – There will be music during Mass with the organ/piano, and a Cantor will lead singing of the Entrance, Preparation, Communion and Closing songs, but the Mass parts, including the Responsorial Psalm, will be recited.
+Due to the extraordinary risk involved with singing as a group, there will not be a choir at this time.

 COMMUNION – Clergy and lay Eucharistic ministers will use hand sanitizer before they distribute Holy Communion.